jeff-chin345/academic-project/README.md

 # Python
-this is the python assignment about restaurant ordering system.
+This is the python assignment about restaurant ordering system.